As an Amazon Associate we earn from qualifying purchases.

 Score and Render the Fat Cap

 Scoring the fat allows for better salt, smoke, and heat penetration into the fat.
 This allows it to render better and develop more flavors.
 If I asked you what is better – soggy, white bacon or crispy, golden brown bacon, you’d probably say the golden-brown one right?
-Well, that is exactly what we are doing with the fat cap on the pork shoulder.
+Well, that is exactly what I am doing with the fat cap on the pork shoulder.

-By scoring it we increase the surface area to volume ratio (meaning there are more outside parts than inside parts) which allows more of the fat to come in contact with the salt, smoke, and heat to create more deliciousness for our final dish.
+By scoring it I increase the surface area to volume ratio (meaning there are more outside parts than inside parts) which allows more of the fat to come in contact with the salt, smoke, and heat to create more deliciousness for my final dish.

 What Pairs with Kalua Pork?